CodyReeves/behance-api-package/README.md

     composer update

 Add the service provider.
-Open `app/config/app.php`, and add a new item to the providers array.
+Open `app/config/app.php`, and add a new item to the Aliases array.

-    'CodyReeves\Behance\BehanceServiceProvider',
+    'Behance' => CodyReeves\Behance\BehanceServiceProvider::class,

 Publish the config file.
 Enter the following command in Terminal.